-- 4.12 During the Reporting Period, Qube released the following key non-audited corporate reports, all of which are prepared by management, reviewed by senior management and relevant Committees and the Board as noted below: - a.
-Workplace Gender Equality Agency (WGEA) Report 2021-22 this report was prepared by Qube's Director - People, Culture & Safety with the assistance of Qube's internal remuneration consultant based on an interrogation of payroll records and enquiries made of payroll and HR managers.
-The draft report was reviewed by Qube's Nomination and Remuneration Committee before lodgement. - b.
-Sustainability Report 2022 the GM Safety, Health and Sustainability engaged with the safety, health and sustainability functions across the business to prepare the content of the statement with input from Qube's Director People, Culture & Safety.
-The draft Report was then reviewed and approved by the SHSC for issue.
-This year Qube prepared its inaugural annual TCFD Statement disclosing the results of Qube's partial assessment against the Task Force on Climate Related Financial Disclosures (TCFD) framework.
-This statement sets out in more detail Qube's climate-related risks and carbon emissions reduction strategy and goals using a TCFD-based Action Plan.
-This statement will be an appendix to the Sustainability Report, which will be approved by the Board and issued at the same time as Qube's Annual Report. - c.
-Modern Slavery Statement preparation of the FY 22 statement is being overseen by Qube's GM Safety Health and Sustainability based on processes implemented under Qube's modern slavery framework.
+- 4.11 During the Reporting Period, Qube released the following key non-audited corporate reports, all of which are prepared by management, reviewed by senior management and relevant Committees and the Board as noted below: - a.
+Workplace Gender Equality Agency (WGEA) Report 2022-23 this report was prepared by Qube's Director - People, Culture & Safety with the assistance of Qube's internal remuneration consultant based on an interrogation of payroll records and enquiries made of payroll and HR managers.
+The draft report was reviewed by Qube's Nomination and Remuneration Committee before lodgement.

+- b.
+Sustainability Report 2023 Qube's Corporate Affairs Director co-ordinated preparation of this year's report with Qube's Group Sustainability Manager, GM Safety, Health & Sustainability and Qube's Director People, Culture & Safety to engage with the safety, health and sustainability functions across the business.
+The draft Report was then reviewed and endorsed by the SHSC to the Board for issue.
+In relation to FY23 Greenhouse Gas (GHG) emissions reporting as set out in this report (and in the Annual Report), the Committee requested and revised a detailed verification document describing the calculation boundaries, methodologies, assumptions and key references used in the calculations of the Qube's reported Scope 1 and scope 2 GHG emissions.
+Qube's GHG emissions are calculated consistent with the methodologies described in the National Greenhouse Gas Reporting Act (NGER) applying the Australian National Greenhouse Accounts Factors. - c.
+Modern Slavery Statement preparation of the FY 23 statement is being overseen by Qube's GM - Safety Health and Sustainability based on processes implemented under Qube's modern slavery framework.
 Various procurement and supply chain managers are providing input into the content of the statement.
 The Corporate Counsel and Company Secretary will review the statement for compliance with the seven mandatory reporting criteria under the legislation.
 The draft statement will then be reviewed by the SHSC and recommended to the Board for final approval to issue.
-The FY 22 Modern Slavery Statement will be issued by 31 December 2022 in accordance with the legislative requirements.
+The FY 23 Modern Slavery Statement will be issued by 31 December 2023 in accordance with the legislative requirements.